DataPowered/DataPowered.io_site/content/posts/2017-10-28-using-r-via-vim/index.md

 ## `Nvim-R` commands

 I won't go into these in too much detail here because they are so nicely outlined in the Nvim-R manual [here](https://raw.githubusercontent.com/jalvesaq/Nvim-R/master/doc/Nvim-R.txt).
-However, have a bash at something like typing `\ll` to send a line of `R` code from `Vim` to the console.
+However, have a bash at something like typing `\ll` to send a line of `R` code from `Vim` to the bash.

-Importantly, if you send a command to the console which produces a lot of output, you might wonder why you can't scroll up to see all of it.
+Importantly, if you send a command to the bash which produces a lot of output, you might wonder why you can't scroll up to see all of it.
 To do this, you need to press `Ctrl + \` and then `Ctrl + n`.

-A very nice touch is also that you can type into the console: `?data.frame` and a help pane will show up.
+A very nice touch is also that you can type into the bash: `?data.frame` and a help pane will show up.
 If you place your cursor inside this pane, you can then close it with `q`.

-For plotting, if you type `plot( 1:10 )` into the `R` console, a pop-up will appear as well.
+For plotting, if you type `plot( 1:10 )` into the `R` bash, a pop-up will appear as well.
 See below:

 <img src="images/R_via_Vim_4.png" alt="R_via_Vim_4" width="100%">